ricalo/blog/_posts/2019-06-06-openldap-freenas-jail.md

 Start the jail and open a session to complete the rest of the tasks in this
 section:

 ```sh
 iocage console ldapserver
 ```

-Once in the jail session, install the required packages:
+Once in the jail session, install the software packages:

 ```sh
 pkg install --yes openldap-server
 pkg install --yes openssl